 Peterson’s Scholarship search engine: This links to the scholarship search engine and the main site has other undergraduate and graduate related information.

-Fostering Educational Opportunities Fund (FEOF): an organization with financial grants specifically for former foster youth pursuing a degree in higher degree or advanced training.
+Fostering Educational Opportunities Fund (FEOF): an organization with financial grants specifically for former foster youth pursuing a degree in higher education or advanced training.

 Town and Gown of USC: This women’s organization at USC offers scholarships for students.
 The applications are open between August 1 and December 1.